gezm0/internship_diploma/README.md

 - Filling data cells by data from previous iteration.

 <b>TODO:</b>
+- To create table for linking starships and persons..
-- Write query to display output.
+- To write query to display output.
 - Add flask support to display output.

 <b><i>Contents:</i></b>